Son of Yuri Aizenshpis Mikhail. Yuri Aizenshpis vs. his wards. Awards, further creative activities

 Ticket selling

-Work in the Central Statistical Bureau of the USSR
+Work at the USSR Central Statistical Office

 Arrest